devicemagic/forms_api_docs/doc/api/resource.md

 --- | --- | --- | ---
 :resource_id | integer | true | id of the

-Returns the contesnts of the resource
+Returns the contents of the resource

 ---